Bickerstaff Brainstem Encephalitis – Rebecca’s Story

 Once I was well enough, I was placed in an open neuro ward where my friends could visit me.
 Something I want to highlight is the hair loss I experienced while in the hospital – as I had been lying down for so long, my hair had gotten matted.
 I think due to the EEGs (electroencephalograms) I’d had, the glue used to secure electrodes to my head had caused large clumps.
 The care I’d received for my body was the most important thing, but most of my hair had to be ripped out to untangle it.
 This affected my feelings about getting back to normal – looking back now, it wasn’t a big deal compared to what could have happened to me, but at the time, it was traumatising to lose my long hair when my body also felt unsafe and different.

 After 2 weeks on the ward, I was discharged and sent back to my family home, and then the recovery really began.
 I still couldn’t walk well and could only manage short distances, with the support of another person.
 I also couldn’t do basic things like climbing stairs or making my bed, as my legs and hands were so weak.
 It took around 2 months to get enough strength back to walk more independently for longer stretches.
 This was helped by having a physio to help me get back to normal.
 I’d additionally had a blood clot in my arm and a pulmonary embolism whilst in the coma, so I had weekly blood tests for my blood-thinning medication – something which continued for over a year after discharge.
-For some bits of this, I injected myself with an anti-coagulant.
 Being at home with family and friends helped me overcome the mental and physical challenges of recovery.

 Today, I am back in London and living independently, seemingly as if nothing ever physically happened!
 For around 9 months after discharge, I did suffer from daily dizziness, especially when lying down to sleep.
 I also periodically really worried about my eyes and any residual blurriness, though many eye tests have reassured me that nothing with my eyes was impacted.
 These are things that my GP referred to as ‘post-encephalitic symptoms’.